stefanAntonic/dashboard-app/README.md

 Dashboard layout made in ReactJS.
-For styling is used Tailwind CSS and DaisyUI Tailwinds plugin for styled components.
+Tailwind CSS and DaisyUI, Tailwinds plugin for styled components, are used for styling.
 Dasboard preview on URL: https://ibb.co/J7K90RR .